shunnkou/perry-bot/README.md

 * Trackers
   * Water tracker
   * Mood tracker
-  * Habit tracker
-    * Daily, weekly, bi-weekly, monthly, and yearly habits
+  * Habit tracker that allows you to schedule habits as daily, weekly, bi-weekly, monthly, or yearly habits
-* Water reminders
 * Visualize your tracked data with matplotlib graphs
 * Local data storage with a SQLite database